ArmanBarseghyan83/svg-logo-maker/README.md

 ## Description

-This project taught me how to use inquirer for generating SVG file,
+This project taught me how to use inquirer for generating SVG file, how to work with classes, and jest testing.

 ## Usage